na-na-hi/renget/archive/CharaImpressions_JP.md

 - No heal
 - No Barrier
 - Competing with V.Shizuru for utility spot in a fire team comp
-- Loses efficiency in a team slot against magic enemies
+- Loses efficacy in a team slot against magic enemies

 ### ->Eris ![Dark](https://pomf2.lain.la/f/st1ub3t9.png)<-